 Swordsmen are balanced frontline fighters with good damage and engagement zone control.
 Their skill tree includes Riposte (counter-attack after being hit) and Charge (gap-closing attack).
 Equip them with medium armor for balance between mobility and protection.
 Best paired with a shield for defensive flexibility.

-Best with: Longsword, Kite Shield, Medium Armor, Ring of Strength Stat focus: Strength, Constitution, Dexterity
+Best with: Longsword, Kite Shield, Medium Armor, Ring of Strength — see our builds guide for full setup.
+Stat focus: Strength, Constitution, Dexterity

 Archer (S-Tier)